Kikobeats/automate-release/README.md

 But the real problem will be from a **user perspective**: It will not be easy to make evident what has changed.

-Most of the problem with releasing software is because developers don't do that often: They tend to run it manually, making releasing process a source of errors and problems.
+Most of the problem with releasing software is because developers don't do that often: They tend to run it manually, making the releasing process a source of errors and problems.

 Nowadays, we have the best tools ever dreamed to automate this task.